SvenGarson/pong/working/working_notes.md

 - Scoring
   + Score displayed per player
   + Increment score when ball over opponents region
+  + Reset to center position and move toward the player that scored last
+  + Choose a random direction in some range but with the same, constant speed
 - Menu
   + Main menu
     + Play (Mode choice)